Estancia Cameron Lodge - Chile

 Tierra del Fuego, Spanish for Land of Fire, is a cluster of islands covering about 18,000 square miles.
 The main island—Isla Grande de Tierra del Fuego—is divided between Argentina and Chile.
 Estancia Cameron Lodge is on a large working sheep and cattle ranch, covering over 373 square miles.
 The Lodge overlooks the Darwin Mountain Range and is less than 100 yards from the Rio Grande.
 Cameron is the only lodge on the Chilean side of Tierra del Fuego with total access to the Rio Grande River, as well as access to other very productive lakes, creeks, and lagoons, where resident browns weighing up to 12 pounds reside.

-The Rio Grand is the largest and widest river in Tierra del Fuego, originating in Chile before traveling west to the Atlantic on the Argentinean side.
+The Rio Grande is the largest and widest river in Tierra del Fuego, originating in Chile and flowing west to the Atlantic on the Argentinean side.
+Despite its size, the river is only about 30 meters wide, making it suitable for fishing with a nine-foot fly rod that allows you to cover both sides of the river.

-Sea-Run Brown Fishing runs from November through April, with peak fishing from late February through April.
+Season: The Lodge is open from November through April, with peak sea-run brown fishing from late February through April.

 Guides: Two anglers per English-speaking guide.
-Guides drive you to the fishing areas via well-kept 4WD trucks.
-Whether you want to fish a small stream or lake or stay on the Rio Grande for the week – you call the shots.
+Guides drive you to the fishing areas in 4WD trucks.
+You call the shots whether you want to fish a small stream or lake or stay on the Rio Grande for the week.

 Fishing Rods: They recommend two-handed rods to effectively cover the pools in big water years and help combat the wind that usually blows downstream.
 The wind is a fact of life on the Rio Grande, and any advantage they can get in keeping the flies wet is welcome.

 Fishing Equipment: No tackle is provided.
-A detailed list of what to bring is provided in our confirmation packet.
+Our confirmation packet includes a detailed list of what to bring.

 Fly-Tying Desk: The Lodge has a fly-tying desk, and some materials are provided.